Click on the questions below for our latest thoughts and updates on planning in the time of Covid.

 Is it safe to travel now?
 Is it even possible?
 I can’t keep up.
 What’s the picture?

-The picture at the moment is still confused and rapidly changing.
+The picture at the moment is still complex and ever-changing.
 Many countries have far-advanced vaccination programmes, and many don’t.
 There are countries which you can visit with very little restriction, others that are still locked down.
 There are some where non-essential travel is possible, but with certain rules and requirements for entry, and others where you’ll have to quarantine when you return home.
-As a general rule, restrictions around the world have remained resolutely hard to predict, and in practise it’s still quite hard to have confidence in any specific situation, since fourth waves, spikes or reciprocal arrangements can see closures or requirements suddenly slammed into effect.
-Which makes planning and travelling a risk-laden affair for the foreseeable future.
+As a general rule, things are opening up, but fourth waves, spikes or reciprocal arrangements can see closures or restrictions suddenly put into place.
+Which means that understanding the risks involved in travel, and understanding your own risk tolerance levels, are critical for good trip planning.
+Just like always.

-If I can travel, is it fun when I get there?
+If I do travel, is it fun when I get there?
 Is anything open?
 Is it responsible?
 Is it worth the risk?